CMemeletzoglou/False_Sharing/README.md

 ### OPTIONS
 `--nofalse-sharing` : Run without false sharing

-`--rand-sibling-threads` : Autodetect sibling thread pairs and choose a random one
+`--rand-sibling-threads` : Autodetect sibling thread pairs and choose a random one. (sibling threads are threads that share the same physical core)

 `--cpu-list <space> <core0>,<core1>` : Use virtual cores `core0` and `core1`